dwavesystems/dwave-ocean-sdk/docs/quantum_research/index_vignettes.rst

     vignette_maxcut

-The following vignettes compare the performance of D-Wave's quantum systems versus competitors on a range of problems.
+The following vignettes compare the performance of D-Wave's quantum computers versus competitors on a range of problems.

 .. grid:: 2 2 3 3